-- Click the Info button (i) to access online help.
-View context-sensitive help in the Tabbed browser, where a new tab displays the PostgreSQL core documentation. - Click the Save button to save work. - Click the Cancel button to exit without saving work. - Click the Reset button to restore configuration parameters.
+- Click the Info button (i) to access online help. - Click the Save button to save work. - Click the Cancel button to exit without saving work. - Click the Reset button to restore configuration parameters.

-3.7 Foreign Data Wrapper Dialog
+4.7 Foreign Data Wrapper Dialog

 Use the Foreign Data Wrapper dialog to create or modify a foreign data wrapper.
 A foreign data wrapper is an adapter between a Postgres database and data stored on another data source.